South African Americans

 South African Americans are Americans who have full or partial ancestry from South Africa.
 In 2021, there were approximately 123,461 people born in South Africa who were living in the United States.
 There are large populations in Southern California, especially in Orange County and San Diego County, and the Miami, Florida area.

+Between October 2025 and March 2026, 4,499 refugees were admitted into the United States; all but three were white South Africans, with over half arriving in February and March.

 Demography

 The majority of overseas South Africans live in the United Kingdom, Australia and New Zealand, countries with similar cultural and linguistic heritage to many South Africans, as well as similar climates and latitude positioning in the case of the latter two countries.
 There have also been a large number of South African immigrants who have gone to the US.
 Many white South Africans, both before and after the end of apartheid, emigrated to Midwestern states such as Minnesota and Illinois.

 Irvine, California has a large population of South African Jews.
 There are numerous South Africans living in New York City and Mid-Atlantic states such as Maryland.
 Most South African immigrants in the US are white people of European origin.
 Of the 82,000 South Africans living in the US between 2008 and 2009, about 11,000 of them were Black South Africans.
 In the 2000 Census, 509 South African Americans reported their ethnic origins as Zulu.

 The majority of these immigrants are English speaking, with a moderate proportion of these being South African Jews.
 In the US, South Africans in general — both white and black — live in the US individually, rather than in communities of South African Americans.
 The highest number of South Africans in the US live in California, notably Los Angeles County, Orange County and San Diego, while smaller populations reside in the Mid-Atlantic and the Pacific Northwest.